hassanShakur/javascript_special/README.md

 ### Fetch

-Similar to `xhr` but has a much simpler, cleaner syntax. `Fetch` returns a response in form of a string which can be converted to a json using .json() - A method that rturns a Promise that can be handled as any other object.
+Similar to `xhr` but has a much simpler, cleaner syntax. `Fetch` returns a response in form of a string which can be converted to a json using `.json()` - A method that returns a `Promise` that can be handled as any other object.

 ```js
 fetch(url)